Filmmaker: Paul Moreira

 But why is the settlement movement so difficult to stop?
 Who is driving it and why?
 Is it destined to continue until there is no more Palestinian land to take?

-In this film, French producer and reporter Paul Moriera travels through the West Bank to meet Palestinians and Israeli settlers.
+In this film, French producer and reporter Paul Moreira travels through the West Bank to meet Palestinians and Israeli settlers.

-In Hebron, Moriera sees how the old Arab city is gradually being overwhelmed by Israeli incomers, whose security forces are imposing a bizarre street-by-street apartheid on the Palestinians who have always lived there.
+In Hebron, Moreira sees how the old Arab city is gradually being overwhelmed by Israeli incomers, whose security forces are imposing a bizarre street-by-street apartheid on the Palestinians who have always lived there.

 In new hilltop settlements, built on stolen land, he encounters the sometimes startling intolerance of their ultra-orthodox communities who will do whatever they can to take more.